Introduction to Soil Types and Wine

 Soil Types of Wine Sandy Soils in Colares, Portugal

 Cannubi is a top cru of Barolo with sandy clay soils.
-The wines from Cannubi are noted for their intense aromatics, light tannin and very pale color.
-You’ll also find plenty of sandy soils in the Northern Médoc (close to the sea) as well as Graves in Bordeaux.
+The wines from Cannubi are noteworthy for their intense aromatics, light tannin, and very pale color.
+You’ll also find plenty of sandy soils in the Northern Médoc (close to the sea) and Graves in Bordeaux.
 These regions produce lighter and more aromatic Cabernet Sauvignon.
-In Lodi, there are several plots of 1890’s Zinfandel including Leland Noma’s Cemetery Vineyard that survived grape phylloxera because of the sandy soil.
+In Lodi, there are several plots of 1890s Zinfandel, including Leland Noma’s Cemetery Vineyard that survived grape phylloxera because of the sandy soil.

 FACT: Sandy soils resist pests like the vine killer, Phylloxera.